 Between Fiscal Year 2009 and 2016, World Bank commitments (IBRD/IDA) to pollution management and environmental health totaled more than US$ 7 billion.

-Recently approved loans, in FY 15 and FY 16, for more than $2.1 billion include projects to improve air quality in China by reducing emissions of specific air pollutants in the province of Hebei and by increasing energy efficiency and clean energy in the Beijing-Tianjin-Hebei region.
-In Colombia a World Bank loan will improve environmental quality by reducing air and water pollution, and improving waste management.
+Recently approved loans, in FY15 and FY16, for more than $2.1 billion, include projects to improve air quality in several countries.
+In China, a US$500 million project is reducing emissions of specific air pollutants in the province of Hebei and increasing energy efficiency and clean energy in the Beijing-Tianjin-Hebei region.
+In Colombia, a World Bank loan aims to improve environmental quality by reducing water pollution, and improving waste management.
 In Piaui, Brazil, actions supported by the Bank will improve environmental health, as part of a comprehensive strategy to promote social inclusion and increase the productivity of the rural poor.
-Another recently approved projects will address water pollution in Lebanon.
-In Mexico City, Mexico, Santiago, Chile, and Bangkok, Thailand, policies aimed at reducing pollution have produced tangible health benefits for people of all backgrounds.
+In Peru, a project is supporting air and water quality monitoring systems.
+In Lebanon, a project is helping to clean up the pollution in Lake Qaraoun.
+In Zambia, a Bank loan is assisting the Government in remediating critically polluted mining sites.
+In Mexico City (Mexico), Dhaka (Bangladesh), Santiago (Chile), and Bangkok, (Thailand), policies aimed at reducing pollution have produced tangible health benefits for people of all backgrounds.

 The Bank provides technical assistance, financing and knowledge products that cover:

 •improving air quality through the reduction of indoor/outdoor air pollution;